 In the design process, we set out to explore conceptual ideas of destruction outside the boundaries of existing human-robot interaction paradigms.
 This included input interaction of pin and nail insertion (C-H, K), bone breaking (J), feather plucking (B), and teeth pulling (C).
 On the robot’s side, some optional reactions included gestures (J), muscle contraction (E), facial expressions (A) and bleeding (B, C).
 We also explored ideas of the robot having internal layers that are exposed over time (J) or serve as a source of growth (K).

-We created scenarios to explore how the robot can be interacted with.
+We created scenarios to explore how the robot can be interacted with in three main categories: creation through destruction, catharsis through destruction, and emotional expression through destruction.
 Some of our considerations included the choice of location (public, household, or private) and the role of the sensing abilities as part of the interaction.
-We also considered how a privately interactive robot would generate a different type of interaction than one that takes part in a larger community.
+We also considered how a privately interactive robot would generate a different type of interaction than one that takes part in a larger community, or how different people might interact with robots for destruction differently.

 Input Circuit⎯The sensing of a needle poke was developed using a layered material structure.
 The structure consists of two layers of conductive material separated by insulating material.